 The Yahoo paper on Trustrank (pdf) also looks at government sites in a positive manner, pointing out that they have a “clearly identifiable authority” which controls the content of the sites:

 Out of the remaining 7,900 sites, we manually evaluated the top 1,250 (seed set S) and selected 178 sites to be used as good seeds.
 This procedure corresponded to step (3) in Figure 5.
-The relatively small size of the good seed set S+ is due to the extremely rigorous selection criteria that we adopted: not only did we make sure that the sites were not spam, but we also applied a second filter—we only selected sites with a clearly identifiable authority (such as a governmental or educational institution or company) that controlled the contents of the site.
+The relatively small size of the good seed set S+ is due to the extremely rigorous selection criteria that we adopted: not only did we make sure that the sites were not spammed, but we also applied a second filter: we only selected sites with a clearly identifiable authority (such as a governmental or educational institution or company) that controlled the contents of the site.
 The extra filter was added to guarantee the longevity of the good seed set, since the presence of physical authorities decreases the chance that the sites would degrade in the short run.

 But if you dig through the guidelines for webmasters at Google, or the Yahoo! or MSN search help, you won’t see any statements that say you get special bonus points in your search rankings for links from the FCC, or Stanford University, or the City of Newark, or the State of Idaho Division of Agriculture.
-I don’t believe that the collected pronouncements of Googleguy, or of Matt Cutts cover this area either.
+I don’t believe that the collected pronouncements of Google guy or Matt Cutts cover this area either.